saicone/ezlib/README.md

 ```

 ### Package relocation
-You can load dependencies with package relocation.
+Ezlib uses [jar-relocator](https://github.com/lucko/jar-relocator), so you can load dependencies with package relocation.

 Here an example with Redis library and all the needed dependencies.
 ```java
 Map<String, String> relocations = new HashMap();